killroy2k/CSEFINALPROJECT/project/project/README.md

     `pip install -r requirements.txt`

-5.  **Database Setup:** The project uses SQLite.
-Ensure SQLite3 is installed on your system.
+5.  **Database Setup:** The project uses postgresql version 16.
+Ensure postgresql version 16 is installed on your system (https://www.postgresql.org/download/).
+Also make sure that you change the "dbname", "password", and "host" to your corresponding values.

 6.  **Configuration:**